 FAQ About Dallas Construction Accidents

 A construction accident in Dallas can happen suddenly and have devastating effects.
 Injured workers aren't sure what to do next and may not even be aware of their options.
-If you've been injured in a construction accident, an attorney at Tracey & Fox can answer your questions.
+If you've been injured in a construction accident, an attorney at Tracey Fox King & Walters can answer your questions.
 We can also help you hold negligent parties responsible by helping you seek financial compensation.

 Here are some examples of questions clients have asked us involving construction accident cases in Dallas.
 Contact us to schedule a free case evaluation if you have questions about your accident.